Psyhackological/AAA/README.md

 ## Introduction

-This is a list of `THE BEST FOSS apps` according to [us](https://github.com/Psyhackological/AAA/graphs/contributors).You can prove us wrong on the [contributing page](CONTRIBUTING.md).
+This is a list of `THE BEST FOSS apps` according to [us](https://github.com/Psyhackological/AAA/graphs/contributors).
+You can prove us wrong on the [contributing page](CONTRIBUTING.md).
 >
 >App Name :heart: = Someone's Personal Favourite
 >